Ramya1417/autonomous-driving/README.md

-# How_to_simulate_a_self_driving_car
+# Autonomous Driving
-This is the code for "How to Simulate a Self-Driving Car" by Siraj Raval on Youtube

-# This video will be released on Wednesday, May 17th at 10 AM PST.
-This code is a work in progress.

-## Overview

-This is the code for [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval.
-We're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.

 ## Dependencies

-You can install all dependencies by running one of the following commands
+You can install all dependencies by running one of the following command.
+Recommended!

-You need a [anaconda](https://www.continuum.io/downloads) or [miniconda](https://conda.io/miniconda.html) to use the environment setting.

 ```python
 # Use TensorFlow without GPU